 The Breaking competition at the Paris 2024 Olympics is a noteworthy example.
 Rooted in hip-hop culture and music, it emphasizes the importance of honoring this heritage during the Olympics.
 Featuring 32 dancers, it aims to attract a younger audience and showcases the athletic and artistic components of Breaking.
 It is scheduled for August 9 and 10 at Place de la Concorde and includes six dancers from each country except the U.S., highlighting its international appeal.

 Choi, the first dancer and first American female b-girl to qualify for the Olympics, exemplifies the potential for dance disciplines to gain Olympic recognition.
-Her journey from young show dancer to aspiring gymnast to Olympic competitor in Breaking underscores the evolving landscape of Olympic sports.
+Her journey from a young show dancer to an aspiring gymnast to an Olympic competitor in Breaking underscores the evolving landscape of Olympic sports.

 Rhythmic Gymnastics

-Introduced in the 1984 Olympics, rhythmic gymnastics practice blends athleticism and art.
-This discipline combines dance, jazz, and gymnastics elements, requiring athletes to perform intricate and complicated routines with apparatus like ribbons and hoops.
+Introduced in the 1984 Olympics, rhythmic gymnastics blends athleticism and art.
+This discipline combines elements of dance, jazz, and gymnastics, requiring athletes to perform intricate and complex routines with apparatus such as ribbons and hoops.

 The journey of rhythmic gymnastics to Olympic inclusion is a model for ballet.
-It shows how a sport can maintain its artistic roots while adapting to competitive standards.
-Ballet could follow a similar path, balancing creative expression with the rigorous demands of Olympic competition.
+It demonstrates how a sport can preserve its artistic heritage while adapting to competitive standards.
+Ballet could follow a similar path, striking a balance between creative expression and the rigorous demands of Olympic competition.

 What Would It Take for Ballet to Be Included?

-Several steps are necessary for the ballet to be included in the Olympics, including organized petitioning and advocacy efforts, developing competitive formats highlighting athletic and artistic components, and building global support from the ballet community.
+Several steps are necessary for ballet to be included in the Olympics, including organized petitioning and advocacy efforts, developing competitive formats that highlight both athletic and artistic components, and building global support from the ballet community.

 Petitioning and Advocacy

 Including ballet in the Olympics would require organized campaigns, events, and petitions from the ballet community and its supporters.
-Dancers and organizations must lobby and campaign publicly to raise awareness and support for ballet’s Olympic inclusion.
+Dancers and organizations must lobby and campaign publicly to raise awareness and garner support for ballet’s inclusion in the Olympics.

 This collective effort can help demonstrate the widespread enthusiasm and demand for ballet as an Olympic sport.